nawazish-github/elements-of-programming-interviews-java/README.md

 ## Dynamic Programming

 - Write a function that takes in an array of positive integers and returns an integer representing the maximum sum of non-adjacent elements in the array.
 If a sum cannot be generated, the function should return 0 (!EPI).

+- Given an array of positive integers representing coin denominations and a single non-negative integer representing a target amount of money, implement a function that returns the number of ways to make change for that target amount using the given coin denominations.
+Note that an unlimited amount of coind is at your disposal.